Adopting an

 Local eco-initiatives

-The Ecological Awakening of Malaysia: From Industrial Development to Sustainability
+Malaysia's Green Awakening: From Industrial Development to Sustainability

-The Pillars of Ecological Transition
+The Pillars of the Ecological Transition

 Biodiversity and Deforestation